oskord-sudo/amneziawg-openwrt/README.md

 5. Wait approximately 20 minutes until the build completes.

-6. If you get an error in step `Download and prepare SDK`, it is more likely that the OpenWRT repository is unavailable.
+6. If you get an error in step `Download and prepare SDK`, it is more likely that the OpenWrt repository is unavailable.
 Please restart the process in 15-40 minutes.

 7. Download the artifacts, extract them, and install the packages.

 #### How to Use the Legacy Workflow

-The legacy process involves two workflows (steps): building the OpenWRT toolchain cache (about 2.5 hours) and compiling AmneziaWG packages (under 20 minutes).
+The legacy process involves two workflows (steps): building the OpenWrt toolchain cache (about 2.5 hours) and compiling AmneziaWG packages (under 20 minutes).
 The toolchain build needs to be completed once, after which the package compilation step can be repeated as needed.

 Steps: